This topic describes how to use the baseline check feature and handle risks found in server configurations.

-Baseline Check items
+Baseline check items

-The classified protection standard compliance check covers check items in the level
+The classified protection standard compliance check that covers check items following

-Center for Internet Security (CIS).
-Security Center checks these items on the following
+Cloud and CIS.
+Security Center checks these items on the following systems:

-|Anonymous FTP logon|
+|Anonymous FTP logon configurations|

-|FTP weak password|
+|FTP weak passwords|